mayuresh-savargaonkar/starter-hugo-academic/content/post/NHTSA_Probe/index.md

 ## Overview

-Interesting article by Wall Street Journal on the list of crashes suspected to be related to ADAS features.

 As more vehicles are sold with Driver Assistance features, unknown failures are on the rise.
 The "curse of dimensionality" critically limits our abilities to dive into the unknown of unknowns!

 Many questions remain-